Eugeneodus: Description

-Eugeneodus had jaws lined with flattened, rectangular teeth termed pavement teeth, which had sharp edges and a series of ridges along their edge, but were not blade-like.
+Eugeneodus had jaws lined with flattened, rectangular teeth termed pavement teeth, which had sharp edges and a series of ridges along their edge.
+Unlike in some of its relatives, these teeth didn't form sharp cutting blades.
 Along the midline of its Meckel's cartilages (lower jaws) was a row of teeth forming a tooth-whorl.
-The palatoquadrates (upper jaws) were not fused to the chondrocranium (braincase), but were relatively small braced tightly against it.
+The palatoquadrates (upper jaws) were not fused to the chondrocranium (braincase), but were relatively small and tightely braced against the skull.
 The body was fusiform, and the tail fin was lunate (crescent-shaped) and homocercal.
 No specimens of E. richardsoni preserve pelvic fins or claspers, and these are thought to have been absent in life.
 The internal skeleton of the tail fin consisted of neural and haemal arches, but unlike in other closely related fishes these were not fused together.
 Exteriorly, the body was covered by a coating of small placoid scales termed lepidomoria.
 These scales came in the form of both unfused, leaf-shaped scales and masses of fused scales all growing from the same base.